 Skip to Content

-Zero Waste Kitchen Essentials
+Zero Waste Kitchen Essentials List

 Zero Waste Kitchen

-Last Updated on May 15, 2020
+Last Updated on July 10, 2023

-The bare necessities, the simple bare necessities forget about your worries and your strife.
+The bare necessities, the simple bare necessities… forget about your worries and your strife…

 Some things stick with you throughout life.
 I remember when I was little watching “The Jungle Book” on the floor in front of our very 80’s armoire/entertainment center.
-That catchy song that still gets stuck in my head, and it has never rung truer.
+That catchy song still gets stuck in my head, and it has never rung truer.

 Living with less is so freeing.
+Having a sustainable kitchen has proven to be no different.

 This post contains affiliate linking.
 For more information please see my disclosure page